ChrisYoxall/go.learning/readme.md

 used for keys can be different to the type used for values.

 As a general guide use maps to represent a collection of very similar items.
 Use structs when the items can be very different.
-Note that for a struct you need to know the fields at compile time, and its harder to iterate over the field values inside a struct.
+Note that for a struct you need to know the fields at compile time, and it's harder to iterate over the field values inside a struct.

 Go is not an Object Oriented language.
 Patterns that get used in go are: